15 December 2001, Amritapuri

 Bathing wasn’t the only pursuit that Monday night, however.
 Ram decided on a new game: put the trunk into the mug (a fairly close fit) and blow bubbles!
 That was a big hit, with Mother and everyone around jumping and laughing.
 But then the mug was empty, and before Amma could reach the bucket and refill it, Ram’s trunk had found the bucket and was flapping around inside, splashing noisily.

 Mother filled the mug, tossed the contents on Ram’s massive baby forehead…and suddenly found his trunk slithering down along Her wrist till he reached the mug.
 He curled his trunk right around the mug and swept it from Her grip!
-Astonishment and feigned consternation played across Mother’s face, and all the watchers were laughing again-whether at Her expressions or his behaviours, only they know!
+Astonishment and feigned consternation played across Mother’s face, and all the watchers were laughing again-whether at Her expressions or his behaviors, only they know!

 This night, like so many others, was filled with laughter as the two, Mother and son, played at whatever happened to present itself.